 Tip 6: Reduce or Eliminate All Outside Stress Factors

 Finally, just remember to apply yourself.
 From what I have seen, the recruits who really applied themselves and became absorbed in the police academy did fantastic.
-The recruits who tried to go out partying at night and come back the next day struggled the whole way through (if not dropped out completely).
+The recruits who went out partying at night after class struggled the whole way through, if not dropped out completely.